falkr/ttm4175/pages/security-1-2020.md

 # Installing VirtualBox and Kali Linux

-This first lab is intended to get you familiar with VirtualBox, where you will be adding our main hacking environment namely Kali Linux, and a victim machine which is Windows 7.
+This first lab is intended to get you familiar with VirtualBox, where you will be adding our main hacking environment, namely Kali Linux, and a victim machine which is Windows 7.

 We assume that you have created a folder */courses/ttm4175/* on your machine, and that you have already downloaded the Windows 7 and Kali Linux OVA files (as instructed in the preparation for this lab).